 3. Say no to the big four:

+Wait — coffee cups?
 Yes, coffee cups are lined with plastic!
 It makes them virtually impossible to recycle as very few recycling centers have the technology to separate the plastic film and the cup.

 Say no to straws when dining out.
 It’s really that simple.
 If you love smoothies, like me, look at investing in a reusable straw, or you can always use a spoon.

 Carry a reusable water bottle on you at all times.
-Phone, wallet, water, keys - repeat.
+Phone, wallet, water, keys — repeat.
+Pretty soon, you won’t miss having those flimsy plastic bottles all over your house.

 Did you know that Starbucks will even pay you to BYOC?
 Go forth with confidence.